 - In step 1: When the UAV needs to establish a direct PC5 link required for connectivity to UAV-C (i.e. Direct C2 Communication), the C2 Aviation Payload sent by the UAV includes an indication that the authorization is also for Direct C2 Communication.
 In addition, the UAV includes the direct C2 pairing information (if available) in the C2 Aviation Payload.

-- In step 4: If the authorization request for Direct C2 Communication was included in step 1 and the C2 authorization is successful, the USS may include direct C2 pairing information containing the UAV-C's Application Layer ID in the C2 Authorization Payload which is further forwarded to the UE in the Naf_Authentication_AuthenticateAuthorize response.
+- In step 4: If the authorization request for Direct C2 Communication was included in step 1 and the C2 authorization is successful, the USS may include direct C2 pairing information containing the UAV-C's Application Layer ID in the C2 Authorization Payload which is further forwarded to the UAV/UE.

-In EPS, the following procedure is used to request C2 authorization for Direct C2 Communication to the USS:
+In EPS, the following procedures are used to request C2 authorization for Direct C2 Communication to the USS:

+- The procedure for C2 Authorization request during UUAA-SM procedure in EPS as specified in clause 5.2.5.3.0 with the following enhancements:

+- In step 0: When the UAV needs to establish a direct PC5 link required for connectivity to UAV-C (i.e. Direct C2 Communication), the C2 Aviation Payload sent by the UAV includes an indication that the authorization is also for Direct C2 Communication.
+In addition, the UAV includes the direct C2 pairing information (if available) in the C2 Aviation Payload.

+- In step 5: If the authorization request for Direct C2 Communication was included in step 0 and the C2 authorization is successful, the USS may include direct C2 pairing information containing the UAV-C's Application Layer ID in the C2 Authorization Payload which is further forwarded to the UAV/UE.

 - The procedure for UE requested PDN connectivity for C2 authorization as specified in clause 5.2.5.3.1 with the following enhancements:

 - In step 1: When the UAV needs to establish a direct PC5 link required for connectivity to UAV-C (i.e. Direct C2 Communication), the C2 Aviation Payload sent by the UAV includes an indication that the authorization is also for Direct C2 Communication.
 In addition, the UAV includes the direct C2 pairing information (if available) in the C2 Aviation Payload.

+- In step 4: If the authorization request for Direct C2 Communication was included in step 1 and the C2 authorization is successful, the USS may include direct C2 pairing information containing the UAV-C's Application Layer ID in the C2 Authorization Payload which is further forwarded to the UAV/UE.

+- The procedure for UE requested bearer resource modification of an existing PDN connection for C2 authorization as specified in clause 5.2.5.3.2 with the following enhancements:

+- In step 1: When the UAV needs to establish a direct PC5 link required for connectivity to UAV-C (i.e. Direct C2 Communication), the C2 Aviation Payload sent by the UAV includes an indication that the authorization is also for Direct C2 Communication.
+In addition, the UAV includes the direct C2 pairing information (if available) in the C2 Aviation Payload.

-- In step 4: If the authorization request for Direct C2 Communication was included in step 1 and the C2 authorization is successful, the USS may include direct C2 pairing information containing the UAV-C's Application Layer ID in the C2 Authorization Payload which is further forwarded to the UE in the Naf_Authentication_AuthenticateAuthorize response.
+- In step 4: If the authorization request for Direct C2 Communication was included in step 1 and the C2 authorization is successful, the USS may include direct C2 pairing information containing the UAV-C's Application Layer ID in the C2 Authorization Payload which is further forwarded to the UAV/UE.